How about making this easy idea to age terracotta pots using lime for a vintage look?

-- Organic Garden lime
+- Organic Garden lime – garden center

-- chip brush
+- chip paint brush or foam brush

 - plastic container

-- 120 grit sanding sponge
+- 120-grit sanding sponge or sand paper

 - avocado or moss craft paint